International trains from Amsterdam to Paris, Brussels, Berlin

 What is the best time to buy international train tickets from Amsterdam?

-The general rule is: the earlier you book, the cheaper are the tickets.
-Different rail companies start tickets sale in different times:
+The general rule is simple: the earlier you book, the cheaper the tickets will be.
+Different rail companies open ticket sales at different times:

-• Intercity Brussel: 3 months before the trip
+• Eurocity Direct: 3 months before the trip.

 Amsterdam Centraal train station